Graduation 2019 – Our Recap of the Most Memorable SpeechesBy Susie Adams

 Stacey Abrams – American University School of Public Policy

-Stacy Abrams, former candidate Governor of Georgia, talked about preparing for success by knowing what you believe, what you want, and realizing that you may fail.
+Stacy Abrams, former candidate Governor of Georgia, talked about preparing for success by knowing what you believe, what you want, and realizing that you may fail in her graduation speech.

 “For today, at least, I urge you to lay aside your labels and explore what your principles say about the world you wish to serve.”